bliutech/bliu.tech/README.md

 npx prettier --write *.html *.css *.js
 ```

+Default `prettier` has some formatting decision with regards to void HTML elements that are not desired.
+To fix this, we use [`prettier-plugin-void-html`](https://github.com/awmottaz/prettier-plugin-void-html) to enforce the desired formatting.

 For accessibility checks, it is recommended to install [`pa11y`](https://pa11y.org/) as a useful tool.

 ```bash